Types of Operating System

 You can interact or connect with software because of its user interface, There are two types of user interfaces.

 - Command-line User Interface

 Approximately all operating systems use this combination of these two interfaces to define how you can able to interact with your computer.

-Typing with keyboard to enter data and instructions in the computers are because of command-line interface.
+Typing with the keyboard to enter data and instructions in the computers are because of the command-line interface.